 ‘Indigenous Conversations: How traditional Aboriginal healing is filling the gaps of Western medicine’ is a audio article by Amy Chien-Yu Wang (SBS Hindi) that introduces the work of the ANTAC Ngangkari healers as they are reintroduced into the Australian health system.

 ‘Indigenous healing practices in Australia’ is a paper by Pat Dudgeon and Abigail Bray for Women & Therapy that offers an overview of the social and emotional wellbeing of Indigenous women within neocolonial Australia and explores women’s relationship to traditional therapeutic practices.

+While the Ngangkari healers are likely the best known national other important work is being done.
 ‘Spirituality for Aboriginal People’s Social and Emotional Wellbeing: A Review’ by Nerelle Poroch et al. for the Cooperative Research Centre for Aboriginal Health is a comprehensive overview of the holistic nature of Aboriginal health and wellbeing practices, highlighting the role of spirituality in enhancing Aboriginal people’s social and emotional wellbeing.

 ‘Aboriginal and Torres Strait Islander Healing Programs’ is a literature review collated by Jane McKendrick et al. evaluates existing information on healing programs of Indigenous communities on the Australian continent.
 Pages 11-14 provide a background and introduction to the history of Indigenous Australia before and after invasion from a health and wellbeing perspective.
 Chapter 4 provides analysis of the healing programs related to Aboriginal and Torres Strait Islander communities.